acostag8/Final_project/README.md

 Pin 14 - PF13

 A description of the tests you performed on the system, and the results.
-To test the functionality of our system, Dylan and I entered the alarm time 10 seconds after the current time.
-When the alarm time is the current time the buzzer goes off and so does the servo motor.
-For testing purposes motion only needed to be detected for 3 seconds to off the alarm.
-All of these functions worked well every time we tested.
-We had trouble with RGB led, when we run the code, the LED will either turn on when it's too much light or not turn at all.
-The solution was to call only the inital functions of the LDR and the LED as their update functions in the alarm.cpp file.
-Another problem we ran into was if we set the alarm time too close to the current time, the alarm sounds too early.
-We realised that the system was reading only the first digit of each hour minute and second.
-This means if we set the alarm time to 12:15.30, it will ring at 12:15.30 or 12:16.30.
-When we compared the alarm time with the current time we originally compared the hours digits as a pair instead of individually.
-When we fixed this the alarm time worked.

 Any other details that will help the reader understand your code.